mrousavy/nitro/docs/docs/comparison.md

   </tr>
 </table>

-Note that this specifically benchmarks simple native method throughput and does not necessarily reflect a real world use-case.
-In a real world app, results may vary.
+Note: These benchmarks only compare native method throughput in extreme cases, and do not necessarily reflect real world use-cases.
+In a real-world app, results may vary.
+See [NitroBenchmarks](https://github.com/mrousavy/NitroBenchmarks) for full context.

 It's not all about performance though - there are some key differences between Nitro-, Turbo- and Expo-Modules: